sunfishcode/llvm2cranelift/README.md

-# llvm2cretonne
+# llvm2cranelift
-LLVM IR to Cretonne translator
+LLVM IR to Cranelift translator

 This is a work in progress which currently is complete enough to be usable as a testing and demonstration tool.
 It supports all the basic integer, floating-point